What is Program Management?

 What are the Key Functions of Program Management?

-Program management is a strategic oversight function responsible for consistent delivery of large-scale initiatives.
+Program management is a strategic oversight function responsible for the consistent delivery of large-scale initiatives.
 Programs consist of multiple individual projects, which are typically managed discretely by project managers.

 Program managers must maintain a strategic plan and schedule for their programs, inform and advise stakeholders, review the status and progress of each project, mentor project managers, and safeguard the quality of each project plan and its deliverables.
-Program managers take a holistic view of these projects, and evaluate the larger context of the combined organizational impact with the interdependencies by leveraging system thinking.
+Program managers take a holistic view of these projects and evaluate the larger context of the combined organizational impact with the interdependencies by leveraging system thinking.

-Another benefit is a uniform level of governance and application of standards across multiple projects.
+Another benefit is a consistent level of governance and application of standards across multiple projects.
 With a single point of oversight, project statuses can be easily rolled up for a global view; this allows for baseline quality requirements to be evenly and equally enforced.

 Program management is also sometimes where overall budget management occurs.
 It ensures funds are allocated appropriately across the entire array of active and planned projects instead of each project vying for funding.

 Program management adds significant value whenever an organization undertakes large strategic initiatives requiring cross-functional cooperation with external dependencies.
-Any type of transformational activity—be it business, agile or digital—is nearly impossible to execute without a program management-oriented approach given size and scope.
+Any transformational activity—be it business, agile or digital—is nearly impossible to execute without a program management-oriented approach given size and scope.